leofang/cthyb-ohmic/utilities/README_INSTALLATION.md

    ~/alps_boost_src/hdf5/ so that the HDF5 library will be installed there.
    Also modify the last line of the script (path to the HDF5 source).

-6. Execute the script "cmake_input_hdf5" in the HDF5 build folder
+6. Execute the script "cmake_input_hdf5.sh" in the HDF5 build folder

 7. "make" and then "make install"

 8. Create a build folder for ALPS (eg. ~/alps_build/), and go to the folder.

-9. Modify the script "cmake_input.sh" accordingly (let's install it to ~/alps/) and execute it in the ALPS build forder.
+9. Modify the script "cmake_input.sh" accordingly (let's install it to ~/alps/) and execute it with argument "static" in the ALPS build forder.

 10. Repeat step 7.

 11. Done.
 Now one can check that in ~/alps/lib/ there are two major static
     libraries: libalps.a and libboost.a.

+12. Set the environment variable ALPS_HOME to where ALPS is installed so that cthyb_ohmic can find it.
+For example: "export ALPS_HOME=~/alps/"

 Install the cthyb_ohmic application:

 1. Download its source code, extract it to ~/cthyb/, and go to this folder

-2. Add a line to CMakeLists.txt before the "find_package" line so that cmake can find the ALPS library: set(ALPS_ROOT_DIR "~/alps")

-3. Type cmake ./ and then make
+2. Type cmake ./ and then make

-4. Done, an executable "cthyb_ohmic" is placed in the same folder.
+3. Done, an executable "cthyb_ohmic" is placed in the same folder.

 Note: